claranet/spryker-base/README.md

 Furthermore are there build trigger (`ONBUILD`) placed at the base level which governing part of the build process of the child image.
-These trigger define which part of your shop source code repository (by default) will be included to the effective conrete docker image implementing the actual shop.
+These trigger define which part of your shop source code repository (by default) will be included to the effective concrete docker image implementing the actual shop.

 By default your code base need to supply the following parts which automatically get added to the image: